mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >[!CAUTION]
 >
->The Full subdomain delegation is the recommended method.
+>The full subdomain delegation is the recommended method.
 Learn more on the differences between both [subdomain configuration methods](about-subdomain-delegation.md#subdomain-delegation-methods).

 ## Full subdomain delegation {#full-subdomain-delegation}